OluwakemiElenpe/Pizza-Sales-Dashboard/README.md

 ![](Data_Model.png)
 The model is a star schema.
 There are 4-dimention tables and 1 fact table.
 Order details is the fact table because it contains the quantitative data being analyzed.

+Analysis
+The average number of customer in a day are two customers.
+The peak hour is between 12 - 3pm respectively